jianitian/120-Data-Science-Interview-Questions/data-analysis.md

   - principal component regression
 #### 11. Let’s say you’re given an unfeasible amount of predictors in a predictive modeling task.
 What are some ways to make the prediction more feasible?
   - PCA
+  - Lasso to penalize the predictors.
+  - Forward or backward variable selection.
 #### 12. Now you have a feasible amount of predictors, but you’re fairly sure that you don’t need all of them.
 How would you perform feature selection on the dataset?
   - ridge / lasso / elastic net regression
   - Univariate Feature Selection where a statistical test is applied to each feature individually.
 You retain only the best features according to the test outcome scores